zhullyb/monyhar/monyhar/net/docs/supported-projects.md

 Android WebView may also be used on non-official Android devices, such as those based on the Android Open Source Project but do not go through the Android [Compatability Test Suite](https://source.android.com/compatibility/cts/).
-Such releases have limited to no interaction with the Chromium projects, and so their capabilities cannot be conclusively documented.
+Such releases have limited to no interaction with the Monyhar projects, and so their capabilities cannot be conclusively documented.

 For official Android devices, WebView has the following capabilities.